Redesigning IBM Knowledge Hub

 Research & Discovery

-I mapped primary user intents, high-friction interaction points, and gaps between what users expected to find and where things actually lived.
-That mapping became the foundation for every structural decision that followed.
+I mapped key user intents, friction points, and gaps between what users expected and what they actually found.
+That became the foundation for the decisions that followed.

 Information Architecture